 Chicken breast surpasses tenderloin concerning flexibility and versatility.
 With a somewhat mild to bland flavor, it is an ideal blank canvas ingredient for your recipes.
 It is traditionally oven-baked, but people love to stir-fry or grill it as well.

 One huge benefit when cooking with chicken breast is its fantastic ability to absorb flavors.
 Thus, there’s no need to go the extra mile.
-You just need a splash of olive oil, fresh herbs, and some spices to turn it into a delicious midweek dinner.
+Need some quick and easy dinner ideas for a busy Monday night?
+A splash of olive oil, fresh herbs, and some spices are all you need to turn chicken breast tasty.

 Compared to chicken breast, chicken tenderloin is not as adaptable since it does not take in much flavor.
 Nonetheless, you can still prepare it in the same way as you would with its counterpart, but it’s best when light or deep-fried, baked, poached, or steamed.